JGRennison/OpenTTD-patches/README.md

   * Leave early order timetable flag. (added in v0.27.0).
   * Timetabled wait times at waypoints. (added in v0.27.0).
   * Add setting to enable flipping direction of all train types in depot. (added in v0.27.1).
+  * Allow purchasing a region of tiles at once, by dragging, and add a company rate limit for land purchasing (added in v0.29.0).
+  * Add setting to control if and how land purchasing is permitted. (added in v0.29.0).
   * Various minor fixes, see changelog.
   * [NewGRF specification additions](docs/newgrf-additions.html).